LNPT: Label-free Network Pruning and Training: EXPERIMENT

 Differences between LNPT and other pruning methods in terms of the proportion of remaining weights in sparse networks for each layer were investigated.
 As depicted in Fig.\ref{fig4}, it was observed that these pruning methods resulted in different pruning strategies.

-LNPT focuses on the gradient characteristics of feature maps, making it more sensitive to the tail-end weights and pruning more in those areas.
-However, at high pruning rates, the top layers of the network are smaller in size, and LNPT retains more weights in the top layers compared to GraSP.
-This suggests that the top weights are highly sensitive to feature maps, playing an essential role in feature extraction.
-Therefore, LNPT retains more top weights compared to GraSP, which, on the other hand, prunes more top weights, potentially creating bottlenecks that hinder the transmission of feature information.
+LNPT focuses on gradient characteristics of feature maps, being more sensitive to tail-end weights and pruning more in those areas.
+However, at high pruning rates, the top layers of the network become smaller, and LNPT retains more weights in the top layers compared to GraSP.
+This indicates the significance of top weights in feature extraction, as they are highly sensitive to feature maps.
+Consequently, LNPT retains more top weights compared to GraSP, which prunes more top weights, potentially creating bottlenecks that impede feature information transmission.

 Moreover, LNPT already had smaller $L_{\boldsymbol{m}}$ values compared to SNIP and GraSP at initialization.
 This indicates that our pruning method is highly effective in preserving weights sensitive to generalization from the start, further enhancing the student network's generalization capability.
 Unlike the approach in \cite{ref38}, our method only requires minimizing the feature map error in the penultimate layer without the need to optimize the error for the entire network.